-My name is Jay Brooks and I am a beer writer living in Marin County in Northern California.
-My main job for the past few years has been taking care of my two children.
+My name is Jay Brooks and I am a beer writer living in Sonoma County in Northern California.
+My main job for the past decade or so has been taking care of my two children.
 My eldest child, a son named Porter, was born in September of 2001.
 When he was around three he was diagnosed with Autism Spectrum Disorder so we decided one of us needed to focus on doing whatever we could to help him with the challenges he’d be facing.
 Our second child, a daughter named Alice, was born in July of 2004, and between the two of them, I generally have my hands full.
 So I left my job as General Manager of the Celebrator Beer News, a national brewspaper reporting on the craft beer industry, and became a full-time parent and a part-time writer.

 I’ve also continued to write articles and reviews for the Celebrator as well as maintained my role as the Blind Panel Tasting Manager for each issue.
 In addition, I write a regular column, The Left Coaster, for the Ale Street News, an east coast beer publication, and The Craftsman, for Modern Brewery Age.
-I’ve written features for All About Beer, American Brewer, Beer Advocate, Beer and Brewing, Beer NW, Beer: The Magazine, DRAFT, New Brewer, Zymurgy and others.
+I’ve written features for All About Beer, American Brewer, Beer Advocate, Beer and Brewing, Beer NW, Beer: The Magazine, DRAFT, New Brewer, Zymurgy and many others.
 I originally started this blog to help me track beer industry news and also provide a forum through which I could continue to support and promote great beer, both professionally and personally, but over the years it’s really taken on a life of its own.

 Like many good beer aficionados, I first became aware of better beer through imported beer.
 In my case, it was in jazz cubs that I frequented while living in New York City in the late 1970s.
 I remember fondly my first experiences with Bass Ale, Guinness and Pilsner Urquell.
 Prior to that, my beers consisted mainly of local and regional fare such as Yuengling, Schaefer, Sunshine, and, of course, Reading Beer (my hometown beer).
 Other early faves included Genesee Cream Ale, Ballantine’s and Carling Black Label.
 So the more flavorful imports were something of a revelation.
 I continued to try as many different beers as I could lay my hands on as my early career moved me from state to state.
 I began reading more and more about beer and discovered the writings of Michael Jackson, among other beer writers.